 In hospital operations, radiology, documentation, quality review, and patient messaging, the issue is not whether AI can help.
 The issue is whether the clinician has enough attentional capacity left to verify what the machine produced and make the final judgment safely.

-For context on my broader clinical and leadership lens, I explain my background as a physician at Dr. Sina Bari, MD, with Stanford training and physician-executive experience, and I keep a separate professional presence at Sinabari MD’s healthcare technology perspective.
+For context on my broader clinical and leadership lens, I explain my background as a physician at Dr. Sina Bari, MD, with Stanford training and physician-executive experience, and I keep a separate professional presence at sinabarimd.com.

-Healthcare leaders often frame AI as a throughput problem.
-That is only partly true.
-In practice, the harder problem is function allocation, meaning which parts of a task should be done by the machine and which should remain under direct human control.
-The long-running Fitts list logic still applies: humans are better at judgment, exception handling, and value-based tradeoffs, while machines are better at speed, repetition, and scale, as discussed in Why the Fitts list has persisted throughout the history of function allocation.
+The harder problem is function allocation: which parts of a task should be done by the machine and which should remain under direct human control.
+The Fitts list logic still applies, as de Winter and Dodou discuss in their analysis of why that framework has persisted.
+Humans are better at judgment, exception handling, and value-based tradeoffs.
+Machines are better at speed, repetition, and scale.
+AI blurs that line because it produces outputs that look like finished human work but still require human verification.

 Why parallelization feels powerful, then starts to hurt